jephjohnson/cic/src/pages/hows/index.md

       BIG SAVINGS FOR

       EVEN SMALL ORDERS
     description: With the purchasing power of a top-40 company, CIC can negotiate pricing on behalf of our entire client base – rather than each individual customer.
 Bottom line, our unparalleled purchasing clout translates to the lowest product costs available anywhere.
-In addition, we
+In addition, we provide access to brands exclusively
   image3:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/how-3.jpg